Sam Kildunne: Club career

 in the London Floodlit 7s hosted by Rosslyn Park.
 In October 2025, Kildunne scored on his debut for Ampthill in a 45-24 victory over Cambridge RUFC in the club's opening fixture of the 2025-26 Champ Rugby season.

 International career

 Kildunne has played Rugby Sevens for England Sevens and Team GB Sevens.
 He made his debut for England Sevens in June 2022.
 In 2025, he played in the Safari Sevens in Kenya where he was named in the team of the tournament and finished as top try-scorer overall with nine.

 Personal life

 His sister Ellie Kildunne is an England international rugby union player.
+The pair trained together for fitness during the Covid-19 pandemic.